jezzsantos/ServiceStack.Webhooks/README.md

 }
 ```

-### Events Store
+### Events Sink

-When events are raised they are stored (temporarily, until relayed to all registered subscribers) in an event store (`IwebhookEventStore`).
+When events are raised they are passed to sink (temporarily, until relayed to all registered subscribers) in the event sink (`IWebhookEventSink`).

-You specify your store by registering it in the container.
+You specify your sink by registering it in the container.
-If you specify no store, the default `MemoryWebhookEventStore` will be used, but beware that your events will be lost whenever your service is restarted.
+If you specify no sink, the default `AppHostWebhookEventSink` will be used, but beware that your events will be lost whenever your service is restarted, and this sink is not optimized for scale in production systems.

 ```
 public override void Configure(Container container)
 {
     // Register your own event store
-    container.Register<IWebhookEventStore>(new MyDbEventStore());
+    container.Register<IWebhookEventSink>(new MyDbEventSink());

     Plugins.Add(new WebhookFeature();
 }